 PROLOGUE

-13:30hrs Black market laboratory, Druzhba, Kazakhstan.
+13:30 ORAT Black market laboratory, Druzhba, Kazakhstan.

-Life in a Chinese labour camp had redefined the once influential businessman, and any expectations of rescue after his arrival soon gave way to simpler necessities, like survival.
-Sandwiched between the Tian Shan mountain range and Taklamakan Desert, the extreme temperatures inflicted on Aksu’s poorly provisioned political prisoners meant half the year was brutally hot, and half was savagely cold.
+Sandwiched between the Tian Shan Mountains and Taklamakan Desert, the extreme temperatures inflicted on Aksu’s poorly provisioned political prisoners meant half the year was brutally hot, and half was savagely cold.
 There was no in between.
-But the unrelenting weather was a secondary misery for the fat seventy-seven-year-old during his early incarceration; an all-consuming, mind-bending hunger was his first, and the thirty stone eating machine, used to having every conceivable excess within easy reach, had almost starved.
+But the unrelenting weather was a secondary misery for the fat seventy-seven-year-old during his early incarceration.
+An all-consuming, mind-bending hunger was his first, and the thirty stone eating machine, used to having every conceivable excess within easy reach, had almost starved.
+At least, that’s how he’d felt.

-Over time, a remembrance of the wiry, hard gutterpunk who’d grown up on the streets of LA with his sister, Maggie, began to emerge — and just like that younger version of himself, as he began to find his feet, the onetime grifter and wheeler-dealer found an angle or three to exploit; a person or two to seduce; several different ways to squeeze a little something something out of the camp’s enforced human slavery that made life for him and his growing crew a little better.
+Over time, a remembrance of the wiry, hard-bodied gutterpunk who’d grown up on the streets of LA with his sister, Maggie, began to emerge — and just like that younger version of himself, as he began to find his feet, the onetime grifter and wheeler-dealer found an angle or three to exploit; a person or two to seduce; several different ways to squeeze a little something out of the camp’s enforced human slavery that made life for him and his growing crew a little better.

 Within five years, Grandpa, or Bobo as the Uyghur and Uzbek prisoners pronounced it, had a senior guard on the payroll and five separate smuggling operations satisfying supply and demand both inside and outside the prison’s walls.

-Well, now it was time to even those scores.
-Fortunes gained, gambled and doubled through ruthless profiteering, as death and destruction marched across the planet, had made the wiry old man relatively rich again.
-Maybe not polycorp rich.
-But as soon as he’d transitioned into the new body, the man who’d forged a worldwide crime syndicate from the very cell those corporate dogs had left him to rot in would start afresh.
+Fortunes gained, gambled and doubled through ruthless profiteering as death and destruction ravaged the planet had made the wiry old man relatively rich again.
+Maybe not polycorp rich… but as soon as he’d transitioned into the new body, the man who’d forged a worldwide crime syndicate from the very cell those corporate dogs had left him to rot in, would start afresh.

 “Better?”
 Daemon asked through the MedTech’s audio output.